Criterion for a state to be distillable via stochastic incoherent operations: Some consequences of Theorem 1

-\emph{Corollary} 1.
-A state $\rho$ is n-distillable via sIO if and only if it is 1-distillable.\\ This is reminiscent of the case of asymptotic coherence distillation.
-As shown in Ref. \cite{Winter}, in the asymptotic case, the distillable coherence of $\rho$ is
+Corollary 1.
+A state $\rho$ is n-distillable via sIO if and only if it is 1-distillable.

-where $S(\rho):=-\Tr(\rho\ln\rho)$ is the von Neumann entropy, the logarithm is to base 2, and $\Delta(\cdot)=\sum_i\ket{i}\bra{i}(\cdot)\ket{i}\bra{i}$ is the completely dephasing channel.
-This result also implies n-distillable is identical to 1-distillable in the asymptotic case.
-However, the result in Eq. (\ref{entropy}) means that every coherent state is distillable via IO, which is different with the probabilistic distillation here.

-The second one is the set of distillable states via sMIO is identical to the set of distillable states via sIO.
-To see this, we recall a result presented in Ref. \cite{Fang}, which says that it is impossible to distill a full rank coherent state via sMIO.
-On the other hand, if we use $\mathcal{S}_\text{MIO}$, $\mathcal{S}_\text{IO}$, and $\mathcal{S}_\text{SIO}$ to represent the sets of maximally incoherent operations, incoherent operations, and strictly incoherent operations, respectively, they have the inclusion relationships
+(3) The third one is the set of distillable states via sMIO is identical to the set of distillable states via sIO.
+The necessary and sufficient condition for a state to be distilled via sMIO has attracted much attention \cite{Fang,Fang1}.
+Although a necessary condition for a state to be distillable via sMIO is provided \cite{Fang,Fang1} which says that it is impossible to distill a full rank coherent state via sMIO, the necessary and sufficient condition for a state to be distilled via sMIO is still an open question.
+With Theorem 1, we can provide an answer to this open question.
+This arrives at the following corollary: